Brisbane Materials

 Series A in 2008

-Texert, Inc. specializes in governance, risk, and compliance (GRC) solutions tailored for corporate enterprises across various industries, including financial services, pharmaceuticals, healthcare, energy, utilities, telecommunications, retail, and manufacturing.
-Founded in 2007 and headquartered in Dallas, Texas, the company offers the J-Port Business Suite, a comprehensive browser-based and enterprise JAVA application that enables users to efficiently capture, assess, and report critical GRC information.
-Texert's platform facilitates the management of policies and procedures, operational loss events, and risk and control processes, making it a valuable resource for organizations seeking to enhance their governance and compliance frameworks.
+Texert, Inc. is a provider of governance, risk, and compliance solutions tailored for corporate enterprise customers across various industries, including financial services, pharmaceuticals, healthcare, energy, utilities, telecommunications, retail, and manufacturing.
+Founded in 2007 and based in Dallas, Texas, Texert offers the J-Port Business Suite, a comprehensive browser-based and enterprise JAVA application designed to help users capture, assess, and report information related to governance, risk, and compliance.
+The company's GRC platform further supports policy and procedure management, operational loss events, as well as risk and control management, positioning Texert as a key player in the GRC software services landscape.

 EverSpin Technologies